Meet the Festival Orchestra Musicians

 Principal Bass

-Eric Shetzen, double bass (February), is currently Acting Principal Bass of the San Bernardino Symphony.
+Eric Shetzen, double bass, is currently Acting Principal Bass of the San Bernardino Symphony.
 He has served as Principal of the Hyogo Performing Arts Center Orchestra (Osaka, Japan), the Castleton Festival, and the Juilliard Orchestra.
 Previously, Eric was a Fellow at the New World Symphony under Michael Tilson Thomas.
 An avid chamber musician, he has collaborated with members of the Juilliard and Lyris String Quartets, violinist Jennifer Koh, and conductors Lorin Maazel and James Conlon.
 His festival appearances include the Kneisel Hall Chamber Music Festival and Incontri in Terra di Siena Festival.
 He performs as a freelance bassist in Los Angeles in ensembles such as Jacaranda: Music at the Edge, Contemporary Performance Collective, and Hear Now Music Festival; and in studios, recording soundtracks for film and television.
 Eric earned his bachelor’s and master’s at The Juilliard School as a student of New York Philharmonic bassists Orin O’Brien and David Grossman.
-This is his ninth year at Arizona Musicfest.
-Mr. Shetzen is generously sponsored by Fran Rosenthal.
+This is his tenth year at Arizona Musicfest.

 Henrik Heide